 This local family business, established by Sandra McKersey in 1991, has shown its capacity to endure huge changes in that time and its adaptability to the ever-changing landscape of tertiary education has meant People Potential has not just survived, but thrived.

 Operating from its Keyte Street campus in Whangarei, this year also marks ten years of business in Kaikohe.
-It has an office in Dargaville and its sister company Education Action has branches in Papakura, Hamilton and West Auckland.
+It has an office in Dargaville, Papakura and Hamilton.

 The business has proved sustainable because of some key factors.
 The first is the extraordinary group of people who work together.
 They have the same vision, the same core values and they bring their passion and their hearts to work on a daily basis.
 They share an implicit belief in the ability of their students to achieve, helping them to find success early and often.